 the marriage bed which heaven has designed for the seat of the highest sensual enjoyments when they reflect that their virtue on the first amorous encounter is liable to such suspicions as may never be worn off but which may render uncomfortable the life both of her or otherwise her affectionate husband

 As for boys, Solomon believes that the secret vice starts before puberty and before it was regarded as a vice.
-He suggests that taught (note the choice of word-it tells you a lot about the “great schools” of England) in the great schools from about 8 years old.
+He suggests that ot was taught (note the choice of word-it tells you a lot about the “great schools” of England) in the great schools from about 8 years old.
 Reason is not present at this age.
 The implication is that the activity turns its participants into slaves- they are “deluded votaries” who are enervated by the activity-literally and metaphorically drained.

 Onanism becomes an obsession in boys and prevents concentration on anything else; it is a shelving pool, which seems shallow at first and draws people in.
 Surprising, Dr Solomon uses the word masturbators- not often, but clearly a word that people would recognise.